{{ index[0].node.title }}

 “We often have medical and paramedical professionals who, after a couple of work assignments with MSF, return to the Canadian job market with a higher level of responsibility thanks to their MSF experience, which progressed to see them hold management or senior leadership roles,” says Joel Teurtrie, field human resources manager with MSF in Canada.
 “One common example is with nurses, many of whom have been able to step out of clinical roles while on work assignment and into management positions – something that is not necessarily easy to do in the Canadian context.”

-Joel Teurtrie, Field Human Resources manager with MSF
+Joel Teurtrie, field human resources manager with MSF

 Use your skills to have a real impact, while gaining valuable new skills